 - Women Circling the Earth: A Guide Fostering Community, Healing and Empowerment, Beverly Engel

 - Calling the Circle: The First and Future Culture, Christina Baldwin

-- Wisdom Circles: A Guide to Self-Discovery and Community Building, Charles Garfield, Cindy Spring and Sedonia Cahill, and more as circle building is a transformational tool to change the world
+- Wisdom Circles: A Guide to Self-Discovery and Community Building, Charles Garfield, Cindy Spring and Sedonia Cahill, and many more as circle building is a transformational tool to change the world.

 Dates for 2020 workshops available in Workshops/Formation